pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 If the image has been saved successfully, it will automatically appear in your Client (Upper Left).

 ## Notifications
-The mobydick Client will display notifications depending on the event.
+The pascom Client will display notifications depending on the event.
 This has the benefit for example of notifying you as to a important telephony related events (incoming call etc), even when you are working in another programme:
 Incoming Call

 Missed Call - the number in brackets next the "missed call" illustrates how often the person has tried to contact you